Subsequence Matching and LCS under Cartesian-Tree Equivalence: Introduction

+In the recent large-scale data era, efficiently-computable string matching models which are capable of capturing \emph{structural similarities} are important for the analysis of numerical sequences such as time series.
+For instance, in financial markets, it seems more natural to focus on price fluctuation patterns in stock data, than to look for identical matches.

-\emph{Order-preserving matching} (\emph{OP-matching}) is a natural model for dealing with numerical sequences: Two strings $A$ and $B$ of length $n$ are said to be OP-match iff the lexicographical rank of $A[i]$ in $A$ and that of $B[i]$ in $B$ are equal for all $1 \leq i \leq n$.
-While \emph{substring} matching is polynomially solvable under OP-matching~\cite{kim:eades:etal:park:tokuyama:tcs2014oppm,kubica2013linear,CrochemoreIKKLP16}, it is known that subsequence matching is NP-hard under OP-matching~\cite{bose:ipl1998lis:npc:pattern}.
-It is immediate from the latter that \emph{order-preserving longest common subsequence} (\emph{OP-LCS}) is also NP-hard.
+\emph{Order-preserving matching} (\emph{OP-matching})~\cite{kim:eades:etal:park:tokuyama:tcs2014oppm,kubica2013linear} is a natural model for dealing with numerical sequences: Two strings $A$ and $B$ of length $n$ are said to be OP-match (or OP-equivalent) iff the lexicographical rank of $A[i]$ in $A$ and that of $B[i]$ in $B$ are equal for all $1 \leq i \leq n$.

-\emph{Cartesian-tree matching} (\emph{CT-matching}), first proposed by Park et al.~\cite{ParkBALP20}, is another model for dealing with numerical sequences: Two strings $A$ and $B$ of length $n$ are said to be CT-match iff the (unlabeled) Cartesian trees~\cite{gabow1984scaling} of $A$ and $B$ are isomorphic.
+\emph{Cartesian-tree matching} (\emph{CT-matching}), first proposed by Park et al.~\cite{ParkBALP20}, is another model for dealing with numerical sequences: Two strings $A$ and $B$ of length $n$ are said to be CT-match (or CT-equivalent) iff the (unlabeled) Cartesian-trees~\cite{gabow1984scaling} of $A$ and $B$ are isomorphic.
 The CT-matching model is a relaxation of the OP-matching model, i.e., any OP-matching strings also CT-match, but the opposite is not true (for instance, $A = \str{\mt{1},\mt{1},\mt{2}}$ and $B = \str{\mt{1},\mt{1},\mt{1}}$ CT-match, but they do not OP-match).
 CT-matching has attracted attention in terms of pattern matching~\cite{ParkBALP20,SongGRFLP21}, string periodicity~\cite{ParkBALP20}, and indeterminate strings~\cite{GawrychowskiGL20}.
-The recent work by Oizumi et al.~\cite{OizumiKMIA22} has revealed that this relaxation enables us to perform \emph{subsequence} matching under CT-matching in polynomial time: Given a text $T$ of length $n$ and a pattern $P$ of length $m$, one can find all minimal intervals $[i,j]$ in $T$ such that $T[i..j]$ contains a subsequence $Q$ that CT-matches $P$ in $O(nm \log \log n)$ time and $O(n \log m)$ space.